top of page

 There are five Christian businesses in the Erie–Meadville combined statistical area.
 Erie City Mission (1017 French St), founded in 1911, values being "Rooted in Jesus Christ.
 We go the second mile.
 We lay down our stones.
 In the City, for the City.
 We run to Win the prize."
 Their vision is "Cultivating a Community of New Life; Breaking the Cycle of Hopelessness; Building the Kingdom of God!"
 The Bethany Outreach Center (254 E 10th St) is a Christian nonprofit business operating a food pantry, clothing closet, free fitness sessions, and a Saturday story reading program.

-Finally, there is the Loyal Christian Benefits Association, a life insurance company "with a conscience" whose profits go directly to philanthropic objectives rather than capitalistic gains.
+The Loyal Christian Benefits Association is a life insurance company "with a conscience" whose profits go directly to philanthropic objectives rather than capitalistic gains.
 It was founded in 1890 as the Ladies Catholic Benevolent Association in Titusville.
-In 1969, the company rebranded itself the "Loyal Christian Benefits Association," keeping the same initials of LCBA but opening membership to anyone who confesses the name of Christ Jesus.
+In 1969, the company rebranded itself the "Loyal Christian Benefits Association," keeping the same initials as the LCBA but opening membership to anyone who believes in Jesus Christ.
 Today, it serves over 33,000 Christians in thirty-five states and the District of Columbia.
 In 2012, the LCBA moved to its current location in Summit Township at 8811 Peach St.

 The Erie Christian Business Leaders Association began in 2014.
 It developed from a partnership of over 100 local churches and many small businesses organized by the Billy Graham Evangelistic Association to host the Rock the Lakes concert at Erie Insurance Arena between September 27–28, 2014.
 About 14,000 people attended the show.
 The ECBLA aims to unite "Christian business owners and managers to meet regularly with other community leaders to pray for societal reformation."
 They hold a prayer breakfast on the first Wednesday of each month at 7 am at Erie First Assembly (8160 Oliver Rd).